You are here

 Cooperates and works closely with the Office of the Attorney General in matters regarding statutory representation of the department;

-Cooperates and works closely with prosecuting attorneys in paternity matters and the prosecution of claims against non-supporting parents;
+Cooperates and works closely with prosecuting attorneys in parentage matters and the prosecution of claims against non-supporting parents;

-Provides training to recovery offices or field office staff regarding new laws and procedures and in difficult areas of support enforcement and/or debt recovery;
+Provides training to field office staff regarding new laws and procedures and in difficult areas of support enforcement;

 Provides legal advice to district administrators, support enforcement program administrators, and other members of the department;